koorchik/LIVR/gitbook/validation-rules/how-it-works.md

 You should define a structure:
     FIELD\_NAME: VALIDATION\_RULE
 * FIELD\_NAME is a name of field to validate
 * VALIDATION\_RULE is a name of function to be called.
 It can be function that builds validator or maybe just a validation function itself.
-Some arguments cab be passed to the function - "{ VALIDATION\_RULE: ARGUMENTS }".
+Some arguments can be passed to the function - "{ VALIDATION\_RULE: ARGUMENTS }".
 You may pass an array of validation rules.
 If you want to pass several arguments you should use array.

 Examples: